Entry-Level Writing Requirement

 -

 Q: I plan to take, or have already taken, the AP Examination in English.
-Why do I need to take the AWPE in May?
+Why do I need to take the AWPE in May or June?

-A: If the University has not received evidence that you have passed the AP exam, you will receive information about the May AWPE.
-We recommend that you take the May test to increase your chances of passing the Entry-Level Writing Requirement.
-A passing score on either exam (the AP or the AWPE) is enough to satisfy the writing requirement.
-However, a score of 3 or better on the AP examination will also enable you to be exempted from one or two of the required Freshman Composition courses (ENGL 001A, ENGL 001B).
+A: If the University has not received evidence that you have passed the AP exam, you will receive information about taking the AWPE in May or June.
+We recommend that you take the exam on one of these test dates to increase your chances of passing the Entry-Level Writing Requirement.
+A passing score on either exam (the AP or the AWPE) is enough to satisfy the writing requirement; a score of 3 or better on the AP examination will also enable you to be exempted from one or two of the required Freshman Composition courses (ENGL 001A, ENGL 001B).
+If you do not earn a passing score on the AP English exam and have not satisfied the ELWR in one of the other methods, you will need to complete the AWPE.
+Taking the AWPE if you have not already earned a passing score on the AP English exam will ensure that you will be able to register for the appropriate classes during Highlander Orientation.

 -

-Q: Is there a fee for the Systemwide Analytical Writing Placement Examination?
+Q: Is there a fee for the Analytical Writing Placement Examination?

-A: Yes, there is a $110 fee for the Analytical Writing Placement Examination.
-You may go online and pay your fee with a credit card.
+A: Yes, there is a $100 fee for the Analytical Writing Placement Examination.
+The fee will be automatically added to your student account after you complete the essay exam.
 This fee will be waived if you have already received a waiver of your UC application fees.

 -